apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 # Thread management

-This chapter describes how Apache ActiveMQ uses and pools threads and how you can manage them.
+This chapter describes how Apache ActiveMQ Artemis uses and pools threads and how you can manage them.

 First we'll discuss how threads are managed and used on the server side,